Celebrity Big Brother 1 (American season): International broadcasts

-Global announced on December 20, 2017 that the broadcaster had acquired the rights to air Celebrity Big Brother in Canada.
+Global announced on December 20, 2017, that the broadcaster had acquired the rights to air Celebrity Big Brother in Canada.
 Global has broadcast the American version of Big Brother since its launch in 2000.
 Nine Network confirmed they would air the season in Australia under the name Celebrity Big Brother U.S..
-Nine created a special logo for the show resembling the eye logo of the ninth through eleventh seasons of Australian adaption that previously aired on the network.
+Nine created a special logo for the show resembling the eye logo of the ninth through eleventh seasons of Australian adaptation that previously aired on the network.
 Episodes were "fast-tracked" and available on their streaming service 9Now shortly after their American airing with televised broadcast on 9Go! starting February 11, 2018.
 Due to low ratings episodes were moved from the 9:30pm timeslot to 11:30pm effective February 14, 2018.

 Endemol Shine also screened the season on their YouTube channel Big Brother Universe outside the United States.
 The program was not available on the platform in Africa, Australia, Brazil, Bulgaria, Canada, Germany, India, United Kingdom, and the United States due to existing contractual agreements in those territories.